imseandavis/Presentations/2018/AllDayDevOps/Readme.md

 ## Introduction
-This repo contains the source code and slides of my 2018 AllDayDevOps presentation.
-TBD
+This repo contains content for my 2018 AllDayDevOps presentation.
+This also includes links to the YouTube livestream and recorded video as well as the resources used in the presentation.

 ## Presentation
 [Infrastructure Unknown - Using Polymorphic Templates To Predict The Future](InfrastructureUnknown.pdf)